-APS President Paul “BJ” Ransbury and VP of Training and Business Development Randall “Random” Brooks contributed to a recent article by Rob Mark in Flying Magazine on The Persistent Threat of Loss of Control.
-The article takes an excellent look at the issue of Loss of Control In-flight (LOC-I), the possible solution, and where certain sectors of the aviation industry are in their implementation of steps to mitigate this risk and save the lives of pilots and those who fly with them.
-The article also brings up some important points that are worth further discussion as we continue to evaluate our response to the LOC-I problem.
+Why does the problem of Loss of Control In-flight (LOC-I) persist despite aviation safety advancements?
+In 2018, APS President Paul “BJ” Ransbury and VP Randy Brooks contributed to an article by Rob Mark in Flying Magazine on The Persistent Threat of Loss of Control that takes an in depth look at this issue that is still relevant today.
+Additionally, the article brings up some important points, addressed below, that are worth further discussion as we continue to evaluate our response to the LOC-I problem.

 Read the full article here: The Persistent Threat of Loss of Control